 "A war is under way between genetically enhanced Coordinators and unmodified Naturals."

-On this day in 2007, Hyperdrive aired "Admiral's Daughter."
-This served as the third episode in the program's second (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 2007 (in the U.S.), Hyperdrive aired "Admiral's Daughter."
+Officially, this served as the third episode in the program's second (and final) season, and here's the plot summary as provided by IMDB.com:

 "Transporting the reluctant peacenik Arabella to university proves to be more troublesome that it first appears - as does she.
 With officers at each others throats and encounters with the Engulfers, it's anything but an easy mission."